tyzbit/limesurvey-docker/README.md

 -	`-e LIMESURVEY_DEBUG=...` (defaults to 0 - Debug level of Limesurvey, 0 is off, 1 for errors, 2 for strict PHP and to be able to edit standard templates)
 -	`-e LIMESURVEY_SQL_DEBUG=...` (defaults to 0 - Debug level of Limesurvey for SQL, 0 is off, 1 is on - note requires LIMESURVEY_DEBUG set to 2)
 -	`-e LIMESURVEY_USE_INNODB=...` (defaults to '' - Leave blank or don't set to use standard MyISAM database.
 Set to any value to use InnoDB (required for some cloud providers))
 -	`-e MYSQL_SSL_CA=...` (path to an SSL CA for MySQL based in the root directory (/var/www/html).
 If changing paths, escape your forward slashes.
-Do not set or leave blank for a non SSL connection) - SECURITY NOTE: By default this image sets PDO::MYSQL_ATTR_SSL_VERIFY_SERVER_CERT for compatability reasons
+Do not set or leave blank for a non SSL connection) - SECURITY NOTE: By default this image sets PDO::MYSQL_ATTR_SSL_VERIFY_SERVER_CERT to "false" for compatability reasons

 If the `LIMESURVEY_DB_NAME` specified does not already exist on the given MySQL server, it will be created automatically upon startup of the `limesurvey` container, provided that the `LIMESURVEY_DB_USER` specified has the necessary permissions to create it.